Optimal error estimate of accurate second-order scheme for Volterra integrodifferential equations with tempered multi-term kernels: Numerical experiment

 Table \ref{eqtable2} shows the $L_2$-norm errors and time convergence rates when $\kappa=2$, $\gamma=\frac{2}{\alpha+1}$ and $M=512$, from which we present three cases with different $\alpha_1$ and $\alpha_2$, including (i) $\alpha_1<\frac{1}{2}<\alpha_2$, (ii) $\alpha_1,\alpha_2<\frac{1}{2}$ and (iii) $\alpha_1,\alpha_2>\frac{1}{2}$.
 Then, the numerical results in Table \ref{eqtable2} demonstrate that unform temporal second-order accuracy can be yielded under three situations.

-Besides, in Table \ref{eqtable3}, fixed $\alpha_1=\alpha_2=0.5$, $\gamma=\frac{2}{\alpha+1}$ and $M=256$, we discuss three cases about different tempered parameter $\kappa$, involving $\kappa=0.1,1,10$, respectively, from which the results reflect second-order convergence for time.
+Besides, in Table \ref{eqtable3}, fixed $\alpha_1=\alpha_2=0.5$, $\gamma=\frac{2}{\alpha+1}$ and $M=512$, we discuss three cases about different tempered parameter $\kappa$, involving $\kappa=0.2$, $\kappa=1$ and $\kappa=5$, respectively, from which the results approximate second-order convergence for time.
 These validate our theoretical analysis and illustrate the effectiveness of proposed scheme.

+Then, in Table \ref{eqtable4}, fixed $\kappa=1$, $\gamma=\frac{2}{\alpha+1}$ and $M=256$, we list two types of numerical solution $U^{*}$ and $U^{**}$.
+Table \ref{eqtable4} show that as $N$ increases gradually, the value of $U^{*}$ gradually stabilizes and finally remains unchanged, and the value of $U^{**}$ has maintained a non-increasing trend.
+These results demonstrate the numerical stability of proposed scheme in the time direction.
+Furthermore, the same phenomenon is exhibited in Table \ref{eqtable5}, by fixing some different parameters.

-0.1in \emph{Example 2.} In this example, we consider the two-dimensional (2D) case ($d=2$) of \eqref{eq1.1} with $m=2$.
+0.05in \begin{example} In this example, we consider the two-dimensional (2D) case ($d=2$) of \eqref{eq1.1} with $m=2$.
 Let $A$ be the 2D Laplace operator, and the operators $B_1=-\frac{\partial^2}{\partial x_1^2}$ and $B_2=-\frac{\partial^2}{\partial x_2^2}$ over the domain $\Omega=(0,L)\times(0,L)$ with the homogeneous DBCs.
 In order to satisfy the regularity assumption \eqref{eq2.3}, we present the exact solution of \eqref{eq1.1} as follows